strauchlab/iNNterfaceDesign/README.md

 |     :---:      |     :---:      |
 |![capture](gif/1l6x_pepseq.gif)|![capture](gif/1l6x_bb.gif)|

-The framework includes the following main neural network models:
+The framework consists of following main neural network models:
 1) PepBB generating 6-residue backbones of binders;
 2) BepBBE elongating initial backbones;
 3) PepSeP1/PepSep6 designing amino acid sequences for the backbones.

 All these methods can be used separately.

-The outputs include designed backbone in docked pose and designed amino acid sequence for it.
-Mapping of amino acid sequence to the backbone and subsequent relaxation have to be done in other specialized software, like Rosetta.
+The outputs include designed backbone in a docked pose and a designed amino acid sequence for it.
+Mapping of the amino acid sequence to the backbone and subsequent relaxation have to be done in third-party software, like Rosetta.
 Normal job should include filteing as well, since some produced binders are of poor quality.

 ## First time setup ##